Jacob Ezekiel

 Jacob Ezekiel (June 28, 1812 – May 16, 1899) was an American merchant and leader of the Jewish community in antebellum Richmond, Virginia.
 In Cincinnati after the Civil War, he was for many years Secretary of the Board of Hebrew Union College.
 He was a charter member of B'nai B'rith, the first national Jewish organization in the United States.
 According to his son Moses, he was a good writer and a well-read man, "a man of cultivation", who possessed the complete works of Maimonides.
-He was the father of Moses Jacob Ezekiel (1844–1917), who became America's most famous sculptor.
+He was the father of Moses Jacob Ezekiel (1844–1917).

 Background

 Jacob's grandfather, Eleazar Joseph Israel, was a sofer (Jewish scribe); a Torah he copied is owned by synagogue Mikveh Israel in Philadelphia.
 His Ashkenazic parents, Ezekiel Jacob Ezekiel and Hannah Rebecca Israel, came from Amsterdam, Holland (a Sephardic center), to Philadelphia; Jacob was born there two years later.
 Joseph had an elder sister, Martha, born in Holland, and a younger sister Adeline.
 His mother died when he was six, and he continued growing under the care of his uncle, Michael E. Cohen, who had a family board him.
 At age thirteen he started a seven-year apprenticeship as a bookbinder.
 The apprenticeship completed, he set up a book-binding business in Baltimore (1833–34), where he founded the Hebrew Benevolent Society of Baltimore.
 In 1834 he moved to Richmond, following his father, who had already moved there.